The idea of flipping houses is increasingly popular for those who seek to turn a profit off of residential real estate.

-The truth is rarely as flattering as it seems in a well-edited television program.
-You have to find properties that need work and are being offered at a low or competitive price.
-There are fewer homes on the market these days, so the best fixer-uppers will likely get snatched up very quickly.
+Since fewer homes are available on the market, the best fixer-uppers will likely get snatched up very quickly.
 In order to move quickly on a home you believe you can flip for a profit, you need to have cash in hand or financing already lined up.
 Otherwise, you can count on someone else making a better offer on the property.

 Traditional Bank Financing Is an Option